Liye07/EmpowerU/README.md

 - **Analytics:** Businesses can access performance metrics such as customer trends and service demand.

 ### Third-Party Integrations
-- OpenStreetMapAPI for location-based search functionality.
+- OpenStreetMap API (Nominatim) for location-based search functionality.

 ---